jbacheldor/dragAndDropHangul/readme.md

 - change overall sizing so scroll isn't needed
 - the home button is changing every so slightly as the counter goes
 - the filter inactive shows the same as when the game start and is frozen. makes it hard to know what is running
+- there are still some repeats on letting (besides the 't' that cause issues)
+- also now with the addition of the blocks. the background is pulling now too

 background: